1. Privacy statement

 b) Google ReCAPTCHA

 Our website uses the Google reCAPTCHA service, which for users from the European Economic Area and Switzerland is provided by Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland, and for all other users by Google LLC, 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA (collectively known as ’Google’). reCAPTCHA prevents automated software (called bots) from carrying out improper activities on the website, i.e. it checks whether the entries made are actually from a human being.
-To determine this, the following data are processed:
+To do this, reCAPTCHA uses JavaScript and saves cookies and information in the local storage on your end device.
+The following data is processed in particular:

 Google also reads cookies from other Google services such as Gmail, Search and Analytics.
 If you do not wish to be linked with your Google account in this way, you must log out of Google before visiting our contact page.